 As a music-obsessed expat-kid in Malaysia in the 80s, Cliff – particularly because of his underrated gospel LP Small Corners from 1977 – was a hero.
 Alongside all the other pirated tapes I’d buy at KL night-markets with my pocket money, Small Corners formed a significant part of my childhood.
 It was lyrically spiritual and felt every bit as good as the rock and pop of my other most-played tapes by Bruce Springsteen, Simon & Garfunkel etc. I knew every line of every song and while there were standouts like Why Should The Devil Have All The Good Music, I never pressed fast-forward.

-Speaking of which, fast-forward to the present day and as an adult I’ve interviewed Cliff for radio and also met him, Bruce Welch, Brian Bennet and Hank Marvin (the Shadows) in person.
+Speaking of which, fast-forward to the present day and as an adult I’ve interviewed Cliff for radio and also met him, as well as meeting Bruce Welch, Brian Bennet and Hank Marvin (the Shadows) in person.
 So sue me if I lean towards defending him.
-Certainly it’s not hard to see how Cliff’s unfashionable personal life made him not just an easy target for criticism and speculation, but someone too easily forgotten for how artistically accomplished he was.
+Certainly it’s not hard to see how Cliff’s unfashionable personal life made him not just an easy target for criticism and speculation, but someone too easily forgotten for how artistically accomplished he could be.

 This is not to write-off Cliff’s earlier decades.
-Paul McCartney was reportedly a major fan of the bluesy, three-part-harmony-filled Time Drags By (1966, with The Shadows) and the Cliff / Hank Marvin duet Throw Down A Line (1969) has both socially-conscious lyrics and a killer guitar solo from Marvin.
-Move It (1958) is still held aloft as the first great British rock & roll single.
+Paul McCartney was reportedly a major fan of the bluesy, three-part-harmony-filled Time Drags By (1966, with The Shadows), and the Cliff / Hank Marvin duet Throw Down A Line (1969) has both socially-conscious lyrics and a killer guitar solo from Marvin.
+As for debut hit Move It (1958), it’s still held aloft as the first great British rock & roll single.

 Take note of the falsetto used on songs like Can’t Take My Eyes Off You, Everyman and Why Should The Devil Have All The Good Music and either be reminded or introduced to the reality Cliff was an exceptional singer at his peak.
 Then there’s the quiet magic of the brothers Gibb on the late-career highlight I Cannot Give You My Love, while Discovering is about as minimalist as an 80s spiritual hiding as a secular song got.
 On that subject, the direct message of Yes He Lives is even more interesting when you learn it was written-to-order by Cliff’s then-Buddhist guitarist Terry Britten.